Tips for keeping your child safe from dogs.

-1) Always supervise interaction pit bulls and kids.
+1) Always supervise interaction between dogs and kids.
 NEVER leave a child alone with a dog.
 This goes for any dog.
 Even if it's a puppy.
 This is for both the child's and the dogs safety.
 If you read through articles of pit bull attacks online where children were hurt, maimed or worse, killed by a Pit Bull you will notice that in 99% of the cases they were left alone with the dog or dogs involved.
 This should be a rule rather than a tip.
 Use common sense and care.
 Small children especially should never be unsupervised around dogs.

 2) Watch the children's behaviour.
 This tip is more for the dogs safety than the child's.
 Children can be brutal and even in the face of such harsh treatment, well bred, responsibly owned Pit Bulls are not prone to biting or "attacking" in defense.
 Make sure every child that plays with your dog understands how to behave around them.
 They should know to respect your dog and it's space and other things like toys, food, water, or their special bed.